CZ-NIC/knot-resolver/modules/daf/README.rst

     -- Delete a rule
     daf.del(2)

+    -- Delete all rules and start from scratch daf.clear()

 .. warning:: Only the first matching rule's action is executed.
 Defining additional actions for the same matching rule, e.g.  ``src = 127.0.0.1/8``, will have no effect.